Before and After: Small Blue Kitchen Makeover

 Tile Tricks

 Pick up inexpensive white subway tile at a home improvement center.
-Placing it at an angle bolsters the kitchen's contemporary vibe.
+Placing it at an angle bolsters the kitchen's contemporary look.

 Editor's Tip: Create a decorative display in the kitchen by putting dishes and cookbooks on display that coordinate with your kitchen's decor.